jafingerhut/p4-namespaces/examples/01/README.md

 The directory `p4namespaces` is proposed to be a new directory in the `p4c` repo, and always on the default `P4PATH` path of directories that `p4c` searches for namespace definitions.
-The files in this directory _must_ be used by P4 developers after namespaces are introduced, as they contain the definitions of the namespaces core, v1model, and psa.
+The files in this directory would be as necessary after namespaces are introduced, as the `p4include` directory is necessary for today's p4c without namespaces.
+After the change, only the files in the `p4namespaces` directory would contain the definitions that appear in p4include/core.p4, p4include/v1model.p4, and p4include/bmv2/psa.p4 today.

 # p4prog1